freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/eInternationalisation.md

 ## Terms extraction in HTML

-This example shows how to invoke the e-Terminology service over a HMTL file.
+This example shows how to invoke the e-Terminology service over a HTML file.

 HTML file